yasemincidem/netless-app-pdfjs/README.md

 PDF.js uses [`Promise.withResolvers()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/withResolvers),
 which is a brand new feature in JavaScript.
-In case your target environment does not support this, you have to manually include a polyfill to resolve this issue.
-For example,
+In case your target environment does not support this, You need to add the following code to the first line of `pdf.min.mjs` and `pdf.worker.min.mjs` to resolve this issue.

 ```javascript
 if (typeof Promise.withResolvers === 'undefined') {